mongodb/mongo/src/mongo/db/catalog/README.md

  * Deregister individual dropped `Collection` objects, releasing ownership.
  * Allow closing/reopening the catalog while still providing limited `UUID` to `NamespaceString` lookup to support rollback to a point in time.
+ * Ensures `Collection` objects are in-sync with opened storage snapshots.

 ### Synchronization
 Catalog access is synchronized using [read-copy-update][] where reads operate on an immutable